Build a Small Business Website – Step by Step Guide

 This type of solution is OK for personal or maybe hobby websites, but should never be used for business websites.

-If you opt for WordPress then it requires Linux based hosting with PHP and at least 1 MYSQL database.
+If you opt for WordPress or another content management system then it requires certain hosting requirements

 Because most hosting providers will provide a free domain name with their hosting package it it normal to use the hosting provider as the domain name registrar.

-If you go with a platform like Wix or Squarespace then the domain name and hosting is part of the package.
+If you go with an online platform like Wix or Squarespace then the domain name and hosting is part of the package.

 See Choose a hosting provider